5 Ideas to Create a Sensory Garden

 Enjoy the benefits of your garden!

 According to landscape agronomist Monique Briones, landscaped outdoor spaces can be spiritually and emotionally beneficial.
 In fact, they are increasingly used in hospitals and rehabilitation centers.
-In this regard, today there is therapeutic landscaping.
+In this regard, there is plenty of evidence of therapeutic landscaping today.

 Now that you know how to create a sensory garden in your home, no matter how large or small the space, it’s time to take advantage of all its benefits.
-Remember that it is not enough just to design; maintenance also counts.It might interest you...
+Finally, remember that it’s not enough just to design; maintenance is also key.